 The information collected by Google Shopping already includes size variant information, so there’s no need to bother the IT department; you just need to connect the data you already had.
 The other common blocker is the limited number of custom columns and the difficulty of use when it comes to setting up the actual campaigns on Facebook.

-These challenges are what ROI Hunter’s Product Marketing Platform (PMP) was built for.
-The PMP collects this type of product-level business data (variant stock levels, margin, etc.), integrating it with your product catalogue.
-The robust infrastructure of the PMP also allows for unlimited custom columns within a user-friendly interface..
+These challenges are what the ROI Hunter Product Performance Management (PPM) platform was built for.
+The PPM platform collects this type of product-level business data (variant stock levels, margin, etc.), integrating it with your product catalogue.
+The robust infrastructure of the PPM platform also allows for unlimited custom columns within a user-friendly interface..

 Let’s take another look at our example from the beginning.
 It’s Tuesday night; you want a shirt: